 Looking to save money on your trip to Disneyland?
-Given the ticket prices following the most recent Disneyland ticket price increase in May 2014, this is a rhetorical question–we doubt anyone wants to spend more money than necessary.)
+Given the ticket prices following the most recent Disneyland ticket price increase in May 2014, this is a rhetorical question–we doubt anyone wants to spend more money than necessary.
 Lucky for you, discount Disneyland tickets can be found through a variety of vendors, including online, at Disneyland Good Neighbor Hotels in Anaheim, AAA, Safeway, Costco, online, and authorized websites.
 If you live in SoCal (and proof of residence), special offers are sometimes made available to SoCal residents during times when attendance is predicted to be light.
 So if you’re a local, you might be in luck.

 AAA, Safeway, and Costco have small standard discounts of a couple dollars per ticket.
-From time to time, Costco stores on the West Coast will offer a gift card with purchase (this is never offered online and was last offered in-stores in March 2013–as of April 1, 2014, it is not being offered).
+From time to time, Costco stores on the West Coast will offer a gift card with purchase (this is never offered online and was last offered in-stores in March 2013).
 If you live on the West Coast and this is available when you’re planning to purchase tickets, it’s by far the best deal.
 Currently, for the best deals we recommend buying safely and securely from Park Savers, an authorized seller of Disneyland tickets with the best prices that we’ve found (for an authorized seller).

 Where you shouldn’t buy tickets is as important as where you should buy them.
 While Disneyland authorizes a number of third parties to sell its tickets at slight discounts, there is a huge black market for bootleg and partially used “rental” tickets.
 You might be familiar with this because Disneyland’s crackdown on these tickets has garnered national media attention.
 Whatever you do, do not buy Disneyland tickets on eBay, Craigslist, or on the side of the road near Disneyland Resort.
 Any ticket “rental” is a scam, and you will be throwing your money away.
 Disney Cast Members will not have any sympathy for you if you’re caught with these “rental” tickets, and you will have to purchase new tickets at the gate, at full price.
 Not exactly a fun way to start a vacation.